Hostages' families call Netanyahu 'obstacle to peace'

 All of this is plastic flowers, and so because of the fire, it became like this.

+Wow, so everything went like this.
 It's like big piles of solidified ash.

 The Israeli army told the BBC it's not aware of any arson committed by its troops at the site.
+It says it's reviewing the complaint.

+So we've just come around the side.
 This is where you can see the door has been smashed open.

 The Israelis they said they have the right to stay where they want because of the conflict area,

+because of the situation.
 Nassau takes me upstairs to what was his luxurious home.

 It was immaculately clean and tidy, but now most of the furniture is broken and it's been vandalized.

-Nassa's son lived in the first-floor apartment with his wife Isra and son named after his grandfather.
+Nasser's son lived in the first-floor apartment with his wife, Isra, and son named after his grandfather.
+Isra misses her home here.

 I make it with love with my husband,

+and now it's destroyed.
 And how did you feel when you came back and you saw what had happened in the house?
+I can't express it, even

-It's destroyed, it's disgusting.
+it's destroyed, it's disgusting.

 As the war rages on in Gaza, and with tensions high here in the West Bank, Nasser believes the soldiers punished him simply for being Palestinian.

-on the walls, you've got
+So on the walls, you've got green graffiti,

 the Israeli flag in a few locations.